Below Applicable to Events Held @The Chess Refinery Only

-- If you are caught in possession of a phone during a round in areas such as the restroom, hallways, lobby of the building, skittles area, etc (anywhere in/outside of the building or in your car) you will face severe penalties up to the discretion of the tournament director.
-Such penalties could include immediate forfeiture of the current game in progress and expulsion from the entire tournament.
+- If you are caught in possession or use of a phone during a round in areas such as the restroom, hallways, lobby of the building, skittles area, etc (anywhere in/outside of the building or in your car) you may face severe penalties up to the discretion of the tournament director.
+Such penalties could include immediate forfeiture/rated loss of the current game in progress and expulsion from the entire tournament.

 - No evidence of a chess app being open nor proof of cheating of the current position being played is needed to face the penalties above.

 - Participation in an event held at The Chess Refinery means you consent to a search of your bags, clothes and or other items or body, upon request by the tournament director.
 Metal detectors may be utilized during rounds as spot checks for detection of hidden electronic devices.

 - If a player refuses to comply with an inspection/search of property, the TD may take measures such as immediate loss of the game and/or expulsion from the tournament.
 An initiation of a search is not taken lightly and will not be undertaken unless there is reasonable suspicion of cheating.

 - Unless otherwise noted in tournament advertising, the above policies are applicable for all of our USCF rated chess tournaments.

 - Our electronic device policy could change with each event - please make sure to view any additional requirements that may occur with our 5 round weekend long tournaments which are held about 5 times a year.
 We may ask that players turn in their phones to be held in safe spot under lock and key for the duration of a round.